spsaswat/spsaswat/README.md

 🎯 Currently Engaged In:

-🌱 APPF Research Officer: Engaged in building 3D+Hyperspectral scanners and processing the data to generate vital plant traits.
+🌱 APPF Research Officer (AI): Engaged in building intelligent scanners and processing the data to generate vital plant traits.

 🎯 Previous Engagements: